mozilla/ichnaea/docs/calculation.rst

 GeoIP
 -----

-The accuracy of GeoIP depends a lot on the country or region the user is in.
+The accuracy of GeoIP depends a lot on the region the user is in.
 In the US GeoIP can be fairly accurate and often places the user in the right city or metropolitan area.
 In many other parts of the world GeoIP is only accurate to the region level.